Betty Klimenko: Career

 At age 13, Klimenko began working for Saunders as a cleaner in the toilets and kitchens of his shopping centres every Saturday for half a decade.
 She also worked as a Santa's little helper in shopping centres before becoming the first female employee in the men's jeans department at Grace Bros.
-Saunders cut Kilmenko off from his life following her second marriage to a non-Jewish man in Las Vegas and she had to assume a working-class life in the suburb of Matraville, Sydney living on her husband's income.
-Saunders and her reconciled when Klimenko gave birth to her son and received a share of his fortune following his death in 1997.
+Saunders cut Klimenko off from his life following her second marriage to a non-Jewish man in Las Vegas and she had to assume a working-class life in the suburb of Matraville, Sydney living on her husband's income.
+Saunders and she reconciled after Klimenko gave birth to her son and subsequently received a share of her adoptive fathers' fortune, following his death in 1997.
 She is joint deputy chairperson of the family-owned property development company Terrace Tower Group with her sister.

 In 1999, Klimenko developed an interest for motor racing when her husband took her to a Porsche driving experience as a spectator.
 Working with her husband, she participated in amateur and semi-professional forms of motor racing, primarily Formula 3 and GT racing as a sponsor for 14 years.
 She also fielded a squad of SLS Mercedes GT cars in the GT3 category.
 In September 2012, Klimenko purchased the Stone Brothers Racing team and V8 Supercars Championship racing license from co-owners Ross Stone and Jimmy Stone starting from the 2013 season.
 She renamed the team Erebus Motorsport after the Greek god of darkness, and would lease the licence for two years until 1 January 2015.
 This made Klimenko the first female to own a V8 Supercars squad.
-She and the former head of Mercedes-Benz's motorsport activities Norbert Haug agreed to an engine supply deal for Erebus Motorport and was a Mercedes team, despite Mercedes-Benz Australia-Pacific telling its head office in Germany that V8 Supercars "was a sport for yobbos."
+She and the former head of Mercedes-Benz's motorsport activities Norbert Haug agreed to an engine supply deal for Erebus Motorsport and was a Mercedes team, despite Mercedes-Benz Australia-Pacific telling its head office in Germany that V8 Supercars "was a sport for yobbos."